 Vitamin C derivatives are forms of vitamin C that are more stable and less irritating than L-ascorbic acid.
 They can provide the same benefits of brightening, collagen stimulation, and antioxidant protection, but they must be converted to L-ascorbic acid in the skin.

 This conversion process makes vitamin C derivatives less potent as they can’t be converted 100 percent into LAA.
-Still, the lack of potency isn’t always negative, and they have unique benefits depending on what you’re looking for in your vitamin C.
+Still, the lack of potency isn’t always harmful, and they have unique benefits depending on what you’re looking for in your vitamin C.

-So, if you love L-ascorbic acid, but your skin doesn’t, because you can’t tolerate any form of pure vitamin C, I would strongly encourage you to try looking at alternatives with vitamin C derivates on the market.
+So, if you love L-ascorbic acid, but your skin doesn’t because you can’t tolerate any form of pure vitamin C, I would strongly encourage you to try looking at alternatives with vitamin C derivates on the market.

 We haven’t found the perfect derivative to rule them all yet, but I wanted to touch on some of the more common ones to provide information on what we can access.